Complaints Against Councillors

 Under this process we can only consider complaints about individual councillors or members.
 If you wish to complain about the Isle of Wight Council as a whole or about people employed by it or contractors or services, please refer to the Council Complaints Pages.

-Parish and Town Councils can determine their own code and therefore if you wish to obtain a copy you will need to contact the relevant Town or Parish Council direct - to view their contact details.
+Parish and Town Councils can determine their own code and therefore if you wish to obtain a copy you will need to contact the relevant Town or Parish Council direct.

 Making a complaint

-For more information about the investigation and hearings please view the Council's Code of Conduct Complaints, Investigation and Hearings procedure.
+For more information about the investigation and hearings please view the Council's Code of Conduct Complaints, Investigation and Hearings procedure which can be found in the Council Constitution.

-If you have any questions or need any help filling in this form, please contact Democratic Services, by using our online ' send a message to service' form or by using the information provided in the 'Contact' tab above.
+If you have any questions or need any help filling in this form, please contact Democratic Services, by using the contact us section.